syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example explains how to add a DocVariable field to a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of a WordDocument
+WordDocument document = new WordDocument();
+//Adds a new section into the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("First Name of the customer: ");
+//Adds the DocVariable field with Variable name and its type paragraph.AppendField("FirstName", FieldType.FieldDocVariable);
+paragraph = section.AddParagraph();
+paragraph.AppendText("Last Name of the customer: ");
+//Adds the DocVariable field with Variable name and its type paragraph.AppendField("LastName", FieldType.FieldDocVariable);
+//Adds the value for variable in WordDocument.Variable collection document.Variables.Add("FirstName", "Jeff");
+document.Variables.Add("LastName", "Smith");
+//Updates the document fields
+document.UpdateDocumentFields();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of a WordDocument